The Plague Dogs (film): Home media

-There are two versions of the film: An 86-minute version and a 103-minute version.
-The only country that offered the full-length film on DVD was Australia until it was released in the UK on 7 January 2008.

-While many of the missing scenes in the 86 minute cut were mostly removed to reduce running time, one scene taken from the book was removed because of its shocking content: After the hired gunman Ackland falls to his death from a steep crag from which he was attempting to shoot the dogs, a military helicopter flies over the snow-covered crags and valleys and the soldiers in the helicopter find the body ripped to shreds, implying that the starving dogs had eaten the corpse.
+Two versions exist: the original UK theatrical release (103 minutes) and the edited US version (86 minutes).
+Most edits were made to reduce running time but one was for its shocking content: After the hired gunman Ackland falls to his death from a steep crag from which he attempts to shoot the dogs, a military helicopter flies over the snow-covered crags and valleys and the soldiers in the helicopter find the body ripped to shreds, implying that the starving dogs had eaten the corpse.

-The original VHS release of the full theatrical cut of the film was released by Thorn Productions in 1982.
-Only around 8,000 copies of this version were made.
-A sell through edition of the tape was later released in the UK by Warner Home Video.
-The 86 minute cut was released on VHS by Charter Entertainment.
+The full theatrical cut was first released on a UK rental-only, PG-certificate VHS by Thorn EMI in December 1983; only around 8,000 copies were issued.
+On 22 August 1988, it was commercially released on VHS in the UK by Warner Home Video.
+In 1986, the edit was released on US VHS by Charter Entertainment.

-In 2002, Anchor Bay released a Region 2 DVD version of the film, but it contained the US recut.
-Soon afterwards, the Dutch budget label, Indies Home Entertainment, released a Region 2 disc which also contained the US cut but includes forced Dutch subtitles.
-In 2004, a DVD version of the film was released by Hollywood DVD in the UK with the US cut.
+In 2002, Anchor Bay released a Region 2 DVD, but contained the US recut.
+Soon afterwards, Dutch budget label Indies Home Entertainment released a Region 2 disc which also contained the US cut but includes forced Dutch subtitles.
+In 2004, a DVD was released by Hollywood DVD in the UK with the US cut.
 Trinity Home Entertainment released their DVD in the United States the same year; Trinity tried to get the full cut, but when they were unable to obtain it, they ended up settling with using the truncated US version.
 Trinity's DVD was re-released by Phase 4 Films in 2010.